quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 ### Architecture and/or Components

-- Each transaction we store in an event or the transaction pool needs to have an additional boolean that indicates if it needs to reach consensus or not.
-- We will need functionality to detect non-ancient transactions that need to reach consensus.
-This should be part of the event creation module.
-- The event creator module should be updated with information about consensus transactions that do not have a boundary round after them.
-This will be used to determine if the network can quiesce or not.
-This information needs to be sent from the transaction handler to the event creator module.
-- The event creator should stop creating events if there are no transactions that need to reach consensus, unless there are pending transactions, or there is less than 1 minute before the freeze time according to the wall-clock.
-- The event creator should update the platform status to `QUIESCED` when appropriate.
+- The transaction pool needs to move to execution.
+When the consensus module is ready to create a new event, it must ask execution for transactions to include in the event.
+- The transaction resubmitter component should be deleted.
+Output of the stale event detector should be modified to notify the execution of the stale transactions.
-- The event creator should create a QB if there are transactions that need to reach consensus, and there are restrictions on creating events that advance consensus.
+- The event creator should create a QB if we are told to break quiescence, there is at least one transaction to include in a new event, and there are restrictions on creating events that advance consensus.
+If we are told to break quiescence and there are no transactions to include in a new event, and the tipset algorithm does not allow the creation of a new event, no event will be created until a tipset-legal event can be created.

 ### Public API

-An additional API is needed for the consensus module to determine if a transaction needs to reach consensus or not.
+An additional API is needed for execution to tell the consensus module to quiesce or break quiescence.

+- Two new methods on the `Platform` interface will be created:
+  `void quiesce()` and `void breakQuiescence()`.
+These methods will send data via a new input wire to the Event Creator component.
+The Platform Status Component will either get this data directly or via the Event Creator component.
+- The existing `Platform` method `boolean createTransaction(byte[] transaction)` will be removed.
+- A new required field when creating the `PlatformBuilder` will be a transaction supplier.
+The consensus module will use this supplier to put transactions in new events.

+### Execution Conceptual Changes

-- When we receive transactions as part of events through gossip, we need to check if they need to reach consensus.
-This should be done with a new method in the `SwirldMain` interface with a definition like:
+The execution layer will need to track the number of transactions that need to reach consensus.
+This number should be incremented in the following cases:

-  `boolean needsToReachConsensus(Bytes transaction)`.
-This method should become part of `ApplicationCallbacks`.
-- When transactions are being submitted to the platform before being put into an event, we also need this same information.
-So the method in `Platform` should be changed to:
-  `boolean createTransaction(byte[] transaction, boolean needsToReachConsensus)`.
+1. A transaction is submitted to this node by a user.
+2. A user transaction is received in pre-handle that was submitted by another node.
+3. A user transaction submitted by this node goes stale and is resubmitted.

+The number should be decremented in the following cases:

+1. A user transaction is handled and the result is written to a block.

+Execution must also track the latest block with user transactions.
+When the latest block with user transactions is fully signed, it can instruct the consensus module to quiesce.
+The only exception to this rule is if the wall clock time is within the configured duration of an upcoming TCT (Target Consensus Time).

+Execution will instruct the consensus module to break quiescence when any of the following conditions are met:

+1. A user transaction is added to this node's execution-owned transaction pool.
+2. A user transaction is received in pre-handle.

 ### Configuration

-A new configuration option is needed to enable/disable quiescence.
+A new execution level configuration option is needed to enable/disable quiescence.

 ### Metrics

-The following metrics should be added:

-- `numTransNeedCons` the number of non-ancient transactions that need to reach consensus.

 The following metrics should be modified:

 - `secC2C` & `secR2C` should be modified to only track events that have transactions that need to reach consensus.
-If this is not done, these metrics will have huge spikes when quiescence is broken.
+If this is not done, these metrics will have huge spikes when quiescence is broken. - TODO figure out what to do for this now that the consensus module will not be tracking what needs to reach consensus.

 The following metrics should be removed since they would need to be modified, but are not used: